Welcome to today's edition of the Rush 24-7 podcast.

 It was about 70 degrees here.

-I got a little rain that cooled it off a little bit, but uh talking about this being a pretty bad winter, but we're frolicking through whatever is out there, folks, here on the EIB network.
+I got a little rain that cooled it off a little bit, but talking about this being a pretty bad winter.

-Now I have this picture of Joe Wilson and Valerie Plame, Time magazine, People Who Mattered 2005.
+Now, I have this picture of Joe Wilson and Valerie Plame, Time magazine, people who mattered 2005.

-These are the people I guess that were under consideration for people, person of the year, or what have you.
+These are the people, I guess, that were under consideration for people, person of the year, or what have you.

-But this picture is incredible.
+This picture is incredible.

 And I set this up.